jamesallan626/wandb-cicd/README.md

 # wandb-cicd

-We explore the CI/CD space for ML by stqrting with a review of GitHub Actions (traditional s/w development) and then explore Weights and Biases (a light weight MLOps solution)
+We explore the CI/CD space for ML by stqrting with a review of GitHub Actions (traditional s/w development) and then explore Weights and Biases (a light weight MLOps solution).